 Follow this link to Fibromyalgia Action UK for more help and advice.

 Alternatively, this link takes you to UK Fibromyalgia where you can find additional information.

 For regular health updates on conditions such as fibromyalgia, why not follow us on Facebook.

-Finally, if you think someone you know may benefit from the information, please don’t hesitate to Share the article with them by one of the methods below.
+Finally, if you think someone you know may benefit from the information, please don’t hesitate to Share the article with them.